-Music-wise, I played violin in the Chippewa Valley Youth Symphony for four years during high school, serving intermittently in principal roles.
-In the summer of 2010 I was concertmaster of the String Connection Orchestra and the Eau Claire Chamber Orchestra.
+Music-wise, I played violin in the Chippewa Valley Youth Symphony for four years, serving intermittently in principal roles.
+Since then I’ve performed with various ensembles, including the String Connection Orchestra and the Eau Claire Chamber Orchestra.
 In 2006, I attended the Green Lake Festival of Music in Green Lake, Wisconsin, and worked with such nationally-renowned faculty and guest artists as the Amelia Piano Trio, Desiree Ruhstraht, and Samantha George.
-I’ve also taken intermittent lessons from a couple members of the Minnesota Orchestra.
-I am honored to play a beautiful instrument made by Loual Riebel in 2004 in Cremona.
+I’ve studied both violin and viola with a couple of Minnesota Orchestra members.
+I am honored to play a beautiful violin made by Loual Riebel in 2004 in Cremona.
 My viola was born in a factory.

 The header image is a detail from Edmund Charles Tarbell’s 1890 painting “Girl with Violin.”